-- Talk to an adult that you trust and take a friend with you if it helps.
-Alternatively, talk to a buddy.
-Buddies are in the playgrounds and the Learning Support area at break time and lunch time. - Do not listen to the bully when they say that you will be in trouble if you talk to someone.
-You are not doing anything wrong - they are. - What you say will be passed to your Head of Year and dealt with quickly and confidentially.
+- Talk to an adult that you trust and take a friend with you if it helps. - Talk to a trained Anti-Bullying Ambassador. - Do not listen to the bully when they say that you will be in trouble if you talk to someone.
+You are not doing anything wrong they are. - What you say will be passed to your Head of Year/Assistant Head of Year and dealt with quickly and confidentially.
 You will be taken seriously.